cognitive-earth/PDAL-julia/README.md

 - [x] POC of passing Point Cloud data into Julia script (X,Y,Z dims at least)
 - [x]  Design interface for Julia scripts
 - []  Include useful Julia libraries for use by submitted script
+  > start using docker to figure out how portable it is
 - [x]  Wrapper (in Julia) to convert from array of c++ arrays (one per dim) to rich Julia type and pass into function
 - [x]  Wrapper (in Julia/C++) to convert from rich Julia return type to array of c++ arrays
 - [x]  Pass results of Julia filter back into PDAL interface
 - []  Expose metadata as a global to Julia fn
-- []  Support data types other than floats
+- [x]  Support data types other than floats
-- []  Try to get it to segfault due to non-registered roots in Julia GC to prove that GC_PUSH/GC_POP is working
+- []  Try to get it to segfault due to non-registering roots in Julia GC to prove that GC_PUSH/GC_POP is working
 - [x]  Run as a filter in PDAL
 - []  Reasonable test coverage
 - []  Build Alpine and Debian docker images